JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 Owners, credentials, Graph permissions, exposed scopes, redirect URIs, and consent grants are all security controls, and all are editable by anyone with sufficient influence over the application.

+### Evidence can be a live credential

+An authorization code recovered during analysis is redeemable until it is exchanged or expires.
+Where it is opened, decoded, or stored is a handling decision, and the convenient answer and the correct answer are frequently different.

 ### The attack surface is a graph

 ```text